Kaufmann Performing Arts Award

 The Kaufmann Award Selection Process

-Performing arts teachers should identify and nominate no more than five (5) students who fit the award criteria and share the provided application with those students.
+Performing arts teachers should identify and nominate no more than three (3) students who fit the award criteria and share the provided application with those students.
 Students must fill out the application and return to the nominating teacher.
 The teacher will then forward a copy of the application and a short recommendation specifically addressing qualifications for the award to the chair of the HCA Education Committee.

 HCA members share and discuss the qualifications of each nominee and identify one candidate for the Kaufmann award.
 A representative from the HCA will notify the nominating teacher and student.

 - Applications and teacher recommendations should be sent by the nominating teacher to School Administrator Samantha Wilson at the front office by Monday, April 4th, 2022

 - Students should include a contact phone number and email address on the application

 - The winner will be recognized at our annual Town Dinner April 28th, 2022 and receive a $500 scholarship on Senior Awards Night